darlingtondar/data_analysis_project2/README.md

 How seasonality and special dates (Christmas, Black Friday) affect sales.
 How could data collection be improved.

-we analysed the dataset with Python and presented our findings to their team.
+We analysed the dataset with Python and presented our findings to their team.